Henry van de Velde

-Henry Clemens van de Velde (Dutch/nl/; 3 April 1863 – 15 October 1957) was a Belgian painter, architect, interior designer, and art theorist.
+Henry Clemens van de Velde (/nl/; 3 April 1863 – 15 October 1957) was a Belgian painter, architect, interior designer, and art theorist.
 Together with Victor Horta and Paul Hankar, he is considered one of the founders of Art Nouveau in Belgium.'
 He worked in Paris with Siegfried Bing, the founder of the first gallery of Art Nouveau in Paris.
 Van de Velde spent the most important part of his career in Germany and became a major figure in the German Jugendstil.
 He had a decisive influence on German architecture and design at the beginning of the 20th century.

 Early life

-Henry Van de Velde was born in Antwerp, Belgium, where he studied painting under Charles Verlat at the famous Royal Academy of Fine Arts, Antwerp.
+Henry Van de Velde was born in Antwerp, Belgium, where he studied painting under Charles Verlat at the Royal Academy of Fine Arts, Antwerp.
 He then went on to a year's study with the painter Carolus-Duran in Paris.
 As a young painter he was strongly influenced by Paul Signac and Georges Seurat and soon adopted a neo-impressionist style, and pointillism.
 In 1889 he became a member of the Brussels-based artist group "Les XX".
 After Vincent van Gogh exhibited some work on the yearly exhibition of Les XX, Van de Velde became one of the first artists to be influenced by the Dutch painter.
 During this period he developed a lasting friendship with the painter Théo van Rysselberghe and the sculptor Constantin Meunier.